Frequently Asked Questions (FAQ)

 What percentage of students get selected for the Honors Program?

-We admit approximately 1500 students to yield an incoming class of about 700 students.
-In 2023, we exceeded 14,000 applications to join the program in Summer/Fall 2023.
+UF admits less than 2000 first-year students to Honors to yield an incoming class of about 700-725 students.
+In 2024, we exceeded 16,000 applications to join the program in Summer/Fall 2024.

 When are the deadlines?